WDR Big Band: Band members

 In 2004, Strassmayer was the first woman to join the orchestra.
 From 2014 to 2019, the orchestra also included a female trombone player, Shannon Barnett.

 Awards

-WDR Big Band has six times been nominated for a Grammy award and won or contributed to four Grammy awards.
+The WDR Big Band has six times been nominated for a Grammy Award and won or contributed to four Grammy Awards.

-At the 49th Grammy Awards of 2006, the band's album "Some Skunk Funk", recorded at the Leverkusener Jazztage 2003, directed by Mendoza and featuring Will Lee, Randy and Michael Brecker, was awarded ‘’Best album by a large jazz ensemble’’.
-In parallel, Michael Brecker posthumously received the Grammy for ‘’Best Jazz Instrumental Solo’’ for the same song.
+At the 49th Grammy Awards of 2006, the band's album Some Skunk Funk, recorded at the Leverkusener Jazztage 2003, directed by Mendoza and featuring Will Lee and Randy and Michael Brecker, was awarded "Best album by a large jazz ensemble".
+In parallel, Michael Brecker posthumously received the Grammy for "Best Jazz Instrumental Solo" for the same song.

-2008, at the 50th Grammy Awards celebration, the joint production between WDR Big Band and the singer Patti Austin, "Avant Gershwin", was voted "Best Jazz Vocal Album" of the year.
+In 2008, at the 50th Grammy Awards celebration, the joint production between WDR Big Band and the singer Patti Austin, titled Avant Gershwin, was voted "Best Jazz Vocal Album" of the year.
 WDR Big Band with Mendoza won another Grammy in the category "Best Instrumental Arrangement" for the arrangement of "In a Silent Way", composed by Joe Zawinul.
 The recording is part of the live double album Brown Street, released in 2006.

 In January 2021, WDR Big Band received the "2020 Innovation Award" by the German Orchestra Foundation for the "WDR Big Band Play Along App".

-2021, their production Live at the Philharmonie, Cologne, conducted by Bill Laurance, won the Deutscher Jazzpreis (German Jazz Award) in the category "Rundfunkproduktion des Jahres" (broadcast production of the year).
+In 2021, their production Live at the Philharmonie, Cologne, conducted by Bill Laurance, won the Deutscher Jazzpreis (German Jazz Award) in the category "Rundfunkproduktion des Jahres" (broadcast production of the year).